DLearner6975/ef-generic-repository/README.md

 **Project Name:** ef-generic-repository <br />
 **Project Type:** MVC Web Project <br />
-**Description:** This is our MVC project which consuming above both proejects.
-We are creating instance of services by using Unity Dependancy Injection container.
+**Description:** This is our MVC project which consuming above both projects.
+We are creating instance of services by using Unity Dependency Injection container.
 The constructor injection is used on controllers.
+I written simple CRUD operations for employee class.
+It will give basic idea how to use the architecture.
+All calls are async supports